Cadishead: Councillors

 indicates seat up for re-election.

 Boundary changes coming in to effect at the 2021 Salford City Council election abolished the Cadishead ward and the Cadishead and Lower Irlam ward was created in its place.

 Location

-Cadishead is between Irlam and Rixton, on Liverpool Road (B5320) next to the Manchester Ship Canal and the M62 motorway, close to the border between Greater Manchester and Warrington.
+Cadishead is between Irlam and Rixton, on Liverpool Road (B5320) next to the Manchester Ship Canal and the M62 motorway, close to the boundary areas between Greater Manchester and Warrington.

 Industry

-The Northbank Industrial Park dominates the east of Cadishead and the border with Irlam and supplies many jobs to the local area.
+The Northbank Industrial Park dominates the east of Cadishead and the boundary with Irlam and supplies many jobs to the local area.

 Notable people

 Ray Lowry was a painter and cartoonist originally from Cadishead.
 He created the London Calling album cover for the Clash.

 Transport

 Cadishead was once served by its own railway station.
 The station closed in November 1964 as part of the Beeching cuts which affected many railway stations in the UK at the time.